Fabler Labs

 BODY='{"content":"# CLAUDE.md\n\n## Commands\nnpm test\n","kind":"claude-md"}'

 # 1) Unpaid request → 402 Payment Required.
-The body advertises the payment
+Dump the response headers and pull the

 # 2) Retry with the signed payment header → 200 and the JSON audit result.